NBDI: A Simple and Effective Termination Condition for Skill Extraction from Task-Agnostic Demonstrations: Simple and Effective Identification of Decision Points

 A conditional action novelty $\chi(a|s)$ will seek for a \textit{novel action}.
 With the state conditioning, action novelty will be high in a state where a \textit{multitude of actions} have been frequently executed.
 For example, unlike straight roads, crossroads provide the agent with options to move in multiple directions.
 In such states, the agent may need to perform different actions to accomplish the current goal, rather than solely depending on the current skill.
 This necessity arises because the current skill may have been originally designed for different goals, making it potentially less than ideal for the current goal.
 Guiding the agent to make more decisions in such states can increase the likelihood of solving the task at hand, ultimately accelerating the policy learning.

 In the kitchen environment, as shown in Figure \ref{kitchen_decision_point}, high state-action novelty $\chi(s,a)$ tends to occur in states where a subtask has been completed.
-After completing the subtask of flipping the light switch, the agent has the option to open either the left hinge cabinet or the right slide cabinet.
+For example, after moving the kettle, the agent may choose to either open the sliding cabinet or turn the oven knob.
+Similarly, after completing the subtask of flipping the light switch, the agent has the option to open either the left hinge cabinet or the right slide cabinet.

 In sequential manipulation tasks, such critical points are valuable because completing one subtask grants access to multiple other subtasks.